jkneifl/academic-page/content/post/crom/index.md

 In case the underlying PDE is known, quasi-Newton solvers for implicit time integration of the latent dynamics on a continuously-differentiable nonlinear manifold have been used in [[LeeCarlberg20](https://doi.org/10.1016/j.jcp.2019.108973)].
 When there is no knowledge about the underling equations present, some the purely data-driven approaches try to directly approximate the time-dependent latent variable $\mathbf{z}(t) \approx \mathbf{\psi}(t)$ [[KneiflEtAl23](https://doi.org/10.1007/s00419-023-02458-5)] (Caution self-promotion), while others try to approximate the right-hand side of an ODE $\mathbf{\dot{z}}(t) = \mathbf{q}(\mathbf{z}, t) \approx \mathbf{\psi}(\mathbf{z}, t)$ on the low-dimensional embedding [[ChampionEtAl19](https://doi.org/10.1073/pnas.1906995116)].
 In both cases, $\mathbf{\psi}(t)$ could be parameterized by a neural network.

-What all those approaches share is that they rely on a already discretized vector field.
+What all those approaches share is that they rely on an already discretized vector field.
 Consequently, a change of resolution requires a new architecture and a new training of the reduced order model.
 Furthermore, they don't allow adaptive spatial resolution what could be useful in scenarios of varying intensity (low resolution when nothin is happening, high resolution when it gets exciting) or for applications under changes of available computational resources.
 CROM claims to be able to overcome these disadvantages.
 So, let's have a look how CROM differs from such approaches.

 ## CROM
 {{< figure src="featured.png" caption="A caption" numbered="true" id="ae">}}
+CROM follows unconventional approaches in both, finding the low-dimensional embedding as well as in evolving the latent dynamics.
 ### Embedding
-Continous reduced order modeling (cite) follows unusual approaches in finding the embedding as well as in the time evolution of the latent dynamics.
-Similar to a conventional autoencoder it consists of an encoder and decoder.
-While the encoder does not change (as it is only used during training anyways), the decoder this time does not try to reconstruct the discretized vector field from the latent variable.
+Similar to a conventional autoencoder approaches it constructs an encoder and a decoder.
+While there are no changes to the encoder compared to conventional methods, the decoder this time does not try to reconstruct a discretized vector field from the latent variable.
 Instead the decoder

 {{< math >}}
   $$